Cervical Cancer: Overview

 - New symptoms or symptoms that get worse

-- Side effects of treatment that affect your daily function or don’t get better with treatment
+- Side effects of treatment that affect your daily activity or don’t get better with treatment

 Ask your healthcare provider what signs to watch for and when to call.
 Know how to get help after office hours and on weekends and holidays.